Attractor-driven matter

 \section{Transforming the walker's integro-differential equation into a Lorenz-like system of ODEs}

-Here we provide a derivation to transform the walker's integro-differential equation of motion into a system of ODEs that take the form of the Lorenz system.
+Here we provide a derivation to transform the walker's integro-differential equation of motion (Eq.~(\ref{eq_1})) into a system of ODEs that take the form of the Lorenz system, as originally presented in~\citet{Valaniunsteady2021} and~\citet{Valanilorenz2022}.
 Consider the walker's integro-differential equation of motion,

 We denote the wave-memory force by